 2.shall submit financial reports each month at the Intergroup meetings.

 3.shall be cosignatory with a minimum of one (1) other board member or an appointee of the board and will only require the second signature for reimbursements that are not a part of customary operating expenses.
-Customary operating expenses are hereby defined as: the telephone line, directory listings, rent, the internet service, dues to WSO and Region 7, and the current budgeted amount for newsletter printing.
+Customary operating expenses are hereby defined as: the telephone line, directory listings, rent, the internet service, and dues to WSO and Region 7.

 4.shall regularly pick up mail and distribute in a timely fashion to appropriate Board members and/or committee chairs.

 5.shall be advisor to any committee that maintains a checking account.

 6.shall serve as chairman of the Budget committee.

 8.may be removed after two (2) consecutive and unexcused absences from either a face to face or virtual intergroup meeting

 1.A World Service Business Conference Delegate shall also be a Regional Representative for Region Assemblies.

 2.shall attend the World Service Business Conference and Regional Assembly meetings of Overeaters Anonymous.